 How I Made My Phone Boring Again

-Since I wrote my well-received essay Self-Defence in the Age of Attention in 2017 I tried a lot of tricks to reduce the addiction to digital devices in my life.
+Since I wrote my well-received essay Self-Defence in the Age of Attention in 2017 I tried many tricks to reduce the addiction to digital devices in my life.

 I tried separating myself from the devices physically by putting them into a drawer when I don’t need them, which works surprisingly well.

-Having the devices around is already enough to start a bad habit because they work as a cue to a habit loop.
+Having the devices around is enough to start a bad habit because they work as a cue to a habit loop.

-My main issue with this trick is that the devices have a lot of helpful apps and use cases and if I decide to take them out of their dark drawer, I might start a negative habit loop.
+My main issue with this trick is that the devices have plenty of helpful apps and use cases and if I decide to take them out of their dark drawer, I might start a negative habit loop.

-I’ve seen people moving the apps to another screen or a folder labeled “Addict” (Joe Rogan), or switching the display to grey instead of colors and trying out all these tricks.
+I’ve seen people moving the apps to another screen or a folder labeled “Addict” (Joe Rogan), or switching the display to gray instead of colors and trying out all these tricks.

 It helped a lot when Apple introduced the app drawer for iPhone.
 This allowed me to remove addicting apps from the home screen.
 But unfortunately, they introduced at the same time these clever folders that automatically cluster apps by topic together and show the three most-used apps per topic bigger.
 This is not helpful to reduce addiction because the most used apps are likely always directly clickable.

 Bye, Native Apps, Hello Browser

-One trick I discovered is to just delete the app.
-At first, this might mean you can’t use it anymore, but that’s usually not true.
+One trick I discovered is to delete the app.
+At first, this might mean you can’t use it anymore, but that’s not true.
 The majority of apps have a web version.
 It might not be as slick, fast, feature-rich, or beautiful as the native app, but it helped tremendously.
 The colorful and beautifully designed icons of apps are too tempting to click on when I’m bored or want to procrastinate.

 These two more added steps reduced my addiction big time.
 Opening the browser and typing instagram.com (even with autocomplete enabled) helped a lot.
-There is now always the added cognitive load of thinking for a second where precisely I want to go.
+There is now always the added cognitive load of thinking for a second about where I want to go.